Bachelor of Advanced Humanities (Honours)

 Majors and Extended Majors

-Some of the courses you complete will form your extended major or major.
+Some of the courses you complete will form your major or extended major.

 The key difference between majors and extended majors is how many courses you will need to take from those disciplines to complete them.